 A consumer talks about how a product has made life better.
 It might even serve as compelling social proof.

-A product builder appreciates the pixels of the experience, but also zooms out to see the bigger picture, and imagines how it can evolve.
+A product builder, however, appreciates the pixels of the experience, but also zooms out to see the bigger picture, and imagines how it can evolve.
 Rather than jumping right to the answer, she unpacks the original question into sub-questions.
 Here’s a guiding framework:

 - What is it?
 Be clear and crisp.